-This post has information on the best things to do in Chicago, including nighttime, free, as well as family-friendly events and activities.
+This post has information on the most fun things to do in Chicago, including nighttime, free, as well as family-friendly events and activities.

 Let's get started!

 - Top 10

 - Nighttime Activities

 TOP 10 THINGS TO DO

 Planning a visit to Chicago can be overwhelming with the sheer number of world-class attractions.